 How To Store Peanut Butter

-Shelf Life Of Peanut Butter
+|Homemade Peanut Butter

 How To Tell If Peanut Butter Is Bad

-Oxygen seems to be the biggest factor which can influence peanut butter (if it hasn’t been contaminated somehow).
-As I’ve said earlier, it doesn’t really make peanut butter go bad, it just alters its taste.
+Oxygen seems to be the biggest factor that can influence peanut butter (if it hasn’t been contaminated somehow).
+And as mentioned earlier, it doesn’t make peanut butter go bad, it just alters its taste.

-Word of caution here – if you’ll notice that peanut butter has strange (or off) odor, its flavor is altered drastically or you just see that it’s something wrong with it (something besides oil separation), discard it.
+Word of caution here – if you notice that peanut butter has a strange (or off) odor, its flavor is altered drastically, or you just see that it’s something wrong with it (besides oil separation), discard it.
 It’s always better to be safe than sorry.

 Eating it most likely won’t hurt you, but you might want to discard it due to its quality.
 It’s up to you.
-Some people don’t mind peanut butter tasting a little different from usually, some people do.
+Some people don’t mind peanut butter tasting a little different than usual, some people do.